gmc-code/PC-microbit-micropython/docs/lessons2/music.rst

             .. tab-item:: Q3

-                Design a function that takes a tempo list of 120, 240, 360, 480 and 600 bpm as one parameter and a sleep_time with default value 1000.
+                Design a function that takes the 5 notes: c, e, g, e, c, as one parameter; takes a tempo list of 120, 240, 360 , 480 and 600 bpm as a second parameter and a third parameter: sleep_time with default value 1000.
 Use a repeat loop to set the tempo and play the notes_list.

                 .. code-block:: python